pantheon-systems/documentation/source/content/relaunch.md

 Due to the very brief period of disruption when a `404 Unknown Site` error is returned to site visitors, we recommend planning a relaunch based on historical traffic patterns for the given site and scheduling the switch during off-peak hours.

-When following the below procedure for relaunch, the duration of the disruption should be very low, usually less than one minute.
+When following the below procedure for relaunch, the duration of the disruption should be very low, usually less than a few minutes.

 ### Before You Begin: